hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

 ## Adding an Event

-It is possible to add a card to communicate about an important external event you are contributing to.
+It is possible to add a card to communicate about an important external event or conference you are contributing to.
 This will be visible on https://developer.hpe.com/events.

 To do so:

 1. From the CMS, on top menu bar select **Contents**, then click **Events** and press **New event**.
 This will open the Event wizard.

 <center><img src="media/guide-event-Contents-new-event.png" width="800" height="626"></center>

-3. Make sure to set the event properties:
+2. Make sure to set the event properties:
    - Event tile: name of the event or conference.
    - Start date and end date (used by the platform to order and handle upcoming/past status).
    - Category of the event.
 Select **Event** for in-person event and conference.
 Select **Virtual Event** for virtual event and conference.